Mechanistic Interpretability of Antibody Language Models Using SAEs: Methods

-We trained both the TopK and Ordered SAEs on hidden layer activations of p-IgGen, generated from the original pIg-Gen training set \cite{turnbull_p-iggen_2024-1}.
+Our primary experiments use p-IgGen, an autoregressive antibody language model trained on paired OAS.
+To test robustness, we also run the same SAE training and concept-probing pipeline on IgLM and ProGen2-OAS, which differ in architecture and scale.
+We trained both the TopK and Ordered SAEs on hidden layer activations of respective models, generated from the original p-IgGen training set \cite{turnbull_p-iggen_2024-1}.
+For p-IgGen, we extract activations from each of its 4 hidden layers.
+For IgLM and ProGen2-OAS we only extract activations from their final layers.

 The training set contained \textbf{1,800,545} VH/VL paired sequences from the Observed Antibody Space database (OAS) \cite{olsen_observed_2022, kovaltsuk_observed_2018}.
-During training, we concatenated the paired VH and VL sequences together, with appropriate start and end tokens added, and passed them into p-IgGen to generate hidden activations.
+When generating p-IgGen activations for training, we concatenated the paired VH and VL sequences together, with appropriate start and end tokens added, and passed them into p-IgGen to generate hidden activations.
 This generated 4 sets of hidden activations, one from each hidden layer.
 For Ordered SAE training, we randomly subsampled \textbf{100,000} sequences to decrease training time.

+We further trained SAEs on final hidden layer activations of IgLM and ProGen2-OAS using the same p-IgGen training sets as before.
+Since IgLM and ProGen2-OAS were originally trained using unpaired sequences, we generated activations for unpaired VH and VL chains with appropriate start, end, and padding tokens from the respective vocabularies.